remarshal-project/remarshal/README.md

 It will cache the downloaded version for up to 14 days.
 Remarshal will not be automatically upgraded during this period.

-You can install Remarshal using pip.
+You can also install Remarshal using pip.

 ```sh
 python3 -m pip install --user remarshal
 ```

-It is possible to install the current development version instead of a release.
+It is possible to install the current development version of Remarshal.
 Prefer releases unless you have a reason to run the development version.

 ```sh